thofos/draft-ohai-svcb-config/draft-ietf-ohai-svcb-config.md

 between clients, relays, and gateways, the key configuration can often be shared in a bespoke fashion.
 However, some deployments involve clients discovering oblivious targets and their assoicated gateways more dynamically.
-For example, a network might operate a DNS resolver that applies local network resolution policies and is accessible using Oblivious HTTP, and might want to advertise support for Oblivious HTTP via mechanisms like Discovery of Designated Resolvers ({{!DDR=I-D.draft-ietf-add-ddr}}).
+For example, a network might operate a DNS resolver that provides more optimized or more relevant DNS answers and is accessible using Oblivious HTTP, and might want to advertise support for Oblivious HTTP via mechanisms like Discovery of Designated Resolvers ({{!DDR=I-D.draft-ietf-add-ddr}}).
 Clients can work with trusted relays to access these gateways.

 This document defines a way to use DNS records to advertise that an HTTP service supports Oblivious HTTP.
 This indication is a parameter that can be included in SVCB